NEW JERSEY NEW HOME WARRANTY ARBITRATION SERVICES, LLC.

 19. Arbitration Decision

 After the arbitration hearing is concluded the arbitrator will consider all the evidence presented and issue a written arbitration decision which will be sent to the Administrator.
 The Administrator will then conduct a procedural review of the award to ensure that it cites to the correct New Home Warranty regulations and standards.
-Once this procedural review is completed the administrator will send a copy of the final decision to the NJ New Home Warranty Program and the parties.
-The arbitrator’s decision will be binding on both parties and reviewable only under such circumstances and to such extent as provided by state and federal arbitration laws.
+Once this procedural review is completed the administrator will send a copy of the final decision to the NJ New Home Warranty Program or private warranty program and the parties.
+The arbitrator’s decision will be binding on both parties and is only reviewable to the extent provided by applicable state and federal arbitration laws.

 20. Clarification or Modification of the Arbitration Decision